tenbaht/servo-motor-controller/README.md

 meaning of the control parameter and how to choose sensible values for the desired application.

+This analysis includes a full translation of the assembler code into C code.
+This was started as a tool to understand the inner workings of SMC3 but it is turning into a full project of its own right now.

-This analysis includes some almost-C code that I wrote to help me understanding the inner workings of SMC3.
-That code won't compile, but it is much easier to read than the highly optimized hand-crafted assembler masterpiece by Elm Chan.
+The program logic is as close to the carefully optimized assembler version as possible, but it is much easier to read than the highly optimized hand-crafted assembler masterpiece by Elm Chan.

+It relies on the Arduino environment for the UART part and some initializations, but the resulting code behaves identical to the original version.
+The main point is to show the internal logic and to be a more accessible base for modifications.
+The price for this convienence is a much bigger binary size: 4.8kB instead of 1.8kB.